ucsdEWH/Thermocycler/README.md

       - select Arduino/Genuino Uno as board
       - select USBasp as programmer
       - upload using programmer
 	- added craig to thermo
+	- finish tutorials